2003–04 Nemzeti Bajnokság I

 The 2003–04 Nemzeti Bajnokság I, also known as NB I, was the 102nd season of top-tier football in Hungary.
 The league was officially named Arany Ászok Liga for sponsoring reasons.
 The season started on 25 July 2003 and ended on 27 May 2004.

 Overview

-It was contested by 12 teams, and Ferencvárosi TC won the championship.
+It was contested by 12 teams, and Ferencvárosi TC won the championship under headcoach Attila Pintér.